GeorgeW-alt2/Qubox/README.md

 # Qubox

-to find the PIN, typically with a reversable rate drop in ACK's
+to find the PIN, typically between the last two OR durations